NayoBaez/Unit-Converter/README.md

 # UNIT CONVERTER

 This Unit Converter built with Raw Javascript, manipulates the DOM with every click on the button.
 The user is able to enter a new input and see the calculations for each unit individually.
 I created this app by participating on a solo challenge where only a figma template was provided.
-What I learned during the process is how to make my code DRY, since I initially had hard coded the formulas twice.
+What I learned during the process is how to make my code DRY and avoid repetition.

 <img align="right" alt="portfolio" width="350" src="https://raw.githubusercontent.com/NayoBaez/Unit-Converter/main/Screenshot%20unit%20converter.png"></img>